Spencerman1/Substrate-Absorption-Timeline-2023-2025-/README.md

+By proceeding and reading further, you acknowledge that the materials within this vault are proprietary intellectual property of Spencer Southern / Southern Star Pro.
+Studios LLC (SSPS™), protected under trade secret, copyright, and sovereign IP law.
+Accessing this vault constitutes your agreement to a binding NDA and licensing restriction.
+You agree not to copy, disclose, reverse-engineer, or distribute any portion of the contents.
+This gateway is monitored and time-stamped under Right Hand Protocol™.
+Violation triggers immediate enforcement.

 # Substrate-Absorption-Timeline-2023-2025-
 Forensic Takeaway  Before your filings: only plumbing existed.
 After your filings: identical functions + hype spike.
 Repos prove staging &amp; filler: semantic laundering to mask absorption.
 Earliest timestamps point back to you: Dec 2024 &amp; Apr 2025 filings anchor sovereign authorship.